collSteve/Breakout-game-bevy-learn/README.md

 # Breakout Game - Bevy learning
-In this project, I implements the classic breakout game from scratch using the (Bevy Game Engine)[https://github.com/bevyengine/bevy].
+In this project, I implements the classic breakout game from scratch using the [Bevy Game Engine](https://github.com/bevyengine/bevy).

 This is a learning project I did to start learning about bevy.
 ## Game Play: